archlinux-fan/arch-install/README.md

 Optionally manually unmount all the partitions with umount -R /mnt: this allows noticing any "busy" partitions, and finding the cause with fuser(1).

 Finally, restart the machine by typing reboot: any partitions still mounted will be automatically unmounted by systemd.
-Remember to remove the installation medium and then login into the new system with the root acco
+Remember to remove the installation medium and then login into the new system with the root account